 NOTE: If your water heater is equipped with the motoraid system, it uses an extension from the engine cooling system to heat water in the water heater while driving.
 The engine cooling system must also be cold before opening the pressuretemperature relief valve.
 See "Motoraid Water Heater" for more information.

 FURNACE - PROPANE GAS

 To Start Up

-- 1. Open the Propane Gas Tank valve by turning fully counter-clockwise. - 2.
-Move the Thermostat/Switch from OFF to the desired temperature position.
+1. Open the LP gas tank valve by turning fully counter-clockwise.

+Temp Selector •Slide to select temperature